careyestes/accessibility-blog/posts/universally-good-v-good-enough.md

 ### Change the Why

-We must change the way we think and tackle about these accessibility problems, from inception to completion, focusing on the task and the worker.
+We must change the way we think and tackle these accessibility problems, from inception to completion, focusing on the task and the worker.

 For tasks, we have a specification that shows us how to get it done.
 How to pass a test, close a ticket.
 These are binary rules.